 for the Age of Complexity

 Since 1996, Intelligent Management has helped organizations improve dramatically and grow.
 How?
-By partnering with scientists, technologists and innovation centers in North America and Europe to deliver systemic management solutions for our age of complexity.
+By partnering with scientists, technologists and innovation centers in North America and Europe to develop and deliver systemic management solutions for our age of complexity.
 Our unique Network of Projects organizational design is proving to be increasingly appropriate for a digital and decentralized economy based on transparency, win-win and fair sharing of economic gains.

 Our approach, the Decalogue Management Methodology, is based on hard science and a systems and network perspective.
 It promotes intelligence, effectiveness and accountability in the place of bureaucracy, and flow in the place of artificial barriers and a silo mentality.
 We guide people to leverage constraints and achieve results they did not imagine possible through conventional thinking.